-Lets consider the following problem: we need a function that would return an index of the maximum element in a given array of integers.
+Lets consider the following example: we need a function that would return an index of the maximum element in a given array of integers.
 We could implement it like this:

 int max_element(int arr[], int len)